MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/manage-the-search-schema.md

 Crawled properties are metadata that is extracted from content during crawls.
 Metadata can be structured content (such as the title or the author from a Word document), or unstructured content (such as a detected language or extracted keywords).

 You decide which crawled metadata to index by mapping the crawled property to a managed property.
 Users can only search on managed properties.
 You can map multiple crawled properties to a single managed property or map a single crawled property to multiple managed properties.
-> [!IMPORTANT]
+> [!NOTE]
-> The search schema applies to both the classic and the modern search experiences, except:
+> The search schema applies to both the classic and the modern search experiences, except for the following settings which **don't** apply to modern search:
 > - Refinable.
 Modern search has built-in refiners.
 > - Sortable.
 Not supported in modern search.
 > - Custom entity extraction.
 Modern search has built-in refiners.
 > - Company name extraction.
 Not supported in modern search.

-> [!IMPORTANT]
-> The steps in this article apply to SharePoint Server and use the Central Administration, unless specified otherwise.

 ## Before you begin